If you wish to share your template with people outside your organization, you can share them with a link either privately or publicly.

 To share the public template with anyone else, copy and paste the “Share” link.
 This link can be seen again by clicking on the “Share this template” button, so don’t worry about losing it.

-The code you can use to embed a public checklist is in the same window as the “Share link”.
+The code you can use to embed a public template is in the same window as the “Share link”.

-Once the checklist is public, you can share it with the link or on social media to anyone on the internet.
+Once the template is public, you can share it with the link or on social media to anyone on the internet.

-Here’s how checklists look when they’re embedded in a web page:
+Here’s how templates look when they’re embedded in a web page: